 The most striking differences between the black and blue wildebeest are the shape of their horns and the color of their coats.
 The blue wildebeest is the bigger than the black wildebeest.

 Blue wildebeest tend to be a dark grey color with stripes, but may have a bluish sheen.
 The black wildebeest has a cream-coloured tail (which is the easiest way to distinguish it from the blue wildebeest) and brown-coloured hair, with a mane that ranges in color from cream to black.

 The dark silver-grey body is marked with dark vertical bands on the front quarters.
 Blue wildebeest are characterised by a long black mane and a beard of hair hanging from the throat and neck.
 Both sexes grow short curved horns.
 In adult bulls the horns are heavily bossed.

 Distribution is concentrated to the north-eastern regions of South Africa.
 Not regarded as endangered, but mostly found in conservation areas.
-Also widely distributed in countries north of South Africa.
-Population numbers are drastically reduced due to fencing, which restricts traditional and instinctive migration.
+Also widely distributed in countries north of South Africa, especially in East Africa which is famous for its annual Great Migration of wildebeest.